octochangelog/octochangelog-webapp/CONTRIBUTING.md

 We recommend you follow this process:

 1. Create a feature branch
-1. Start the development server with `yarn start`
+1. Start the development server with `npm start`
 1. Make improvements
 1. Put chunks of work in a commit (the Husky program will run some checks)
 1. Write/adjust tests to check the functionality of the new code
-1. Run `yarn smoketest` to confirm you're not breaking anything critical
+1. Run `npm run e2e` to confirm you're not breaking anything critical
+1. Run `npm run smoketest` to confirm other code validations are still fine
 1. Create pull request

 ## Query string to check comparator output